Taiwan-Howard-Lee/Startup_Finder_CSV/docs/README.md

 The script will:
 - Discover startup names from search results
-- Filter out non-startup names using Gemini AI
+- Filter out non-startup names using Gemini AI with search grounding
-- Enrich data for each startup
+- Enrich data for each startup using multiple sources
+- Validate and correct information using search grounding
 - Generate a CSV file with the results

 ## Example Output